What it takes to

 the Field is Long

 The Jamesons can’t do this alone.
-And their journey is not short… The estimated timeline: 5 - 7 years!
+And their journey is not short… The estimated timeline: 5 - 7 years just to get established!

 Before they even leave home…

-Costs vary greatly depending on the ministry destination, but the average missionary raises around $70,000 for a family of four.
+Costs vary greatly depending on the destination and ministry activities, but the average missionary raises around $70,000 in annual commitments for a family of four.

 The Hidden Cost of Sending

-Sending a missionary family isn’t cheap—and it’s not just about flights or housing.
+Sending a missionary family isn’t cheap—and it’s not just about airline tickets or housing.

 Estimated “Get in the Field” Budget: $75,000–$120,000